dslik/infoviz-surveys/waterfall.md

 ## Example 5

 The below waterfall display is a screenshot from the [SDR Console](https://www.sdr-radio.com/console) software, version 3.
-It displays frequency on the x axis, time on the y axis, and signal intensity (with units not displayed) as a colour gradient, with the upper and lower bounds mapped to the ends of the colour gradient being adjustable.
+It displays frequency on the x axis, time on the y axis, and signal intensity (with no units displayed) as a colour gradient, with the upper and lower bounds mapped to the ends of the colour gradient being adjustable.

 ![image](https://github.com/dslik/infoviz-surveys/assets/5757591/c31edb0e-a9db-4a5b-bb6b-8a41a72b5c86)